-Dates: 1st - 11th August Duration: 10 days.
+Dates: 24 th July - 4th August Duration: 11 days.
 Can be extended with a stay in Longyearbyen before and/or after.

-Includes: Full board accommodation onboard "Humla", all sailing and safety equipment, SAR insurance and polar bear protection, Up Norway digital travel guide.
+Includes: Full board accommodation (*alcoholic drinks in addition), all sailing and safety equipment, SAR insurance and polar bear protection, Up Norway digital travel guide.

 *Up Norway will help you arrange domstic flights and plan your stay in Longyearbyen and on the mainland before/after the sail.

 DAY 1: Longyearbyen - new Ålesund

 We meet onboard the boat in the harbour at 4 pm, and get to know eachother, the boat and the equipment.
 Together we stow all our gear and the food, and then we go through a safety drill and practice handling the boat and the sails.
 After making sure we are all set we cast off and sail straight across the fjord from Longyearbyen to Tempelet (The Temple) with it’s impressive shapes in sand and stone.
 Then we head out the Icefjord and turn north on the inside of Prins Karls Forland towards the Forlands-reef.
 Our first destination being New Ålesund; the northernmost settlement in the world.